Homestead Survival: How To Master Plan Your Own Safe Haven

 Ideally, concealment and your water resource location are complementary to each other.

-If the concealment is good next to the water source, you have a great setup.
+You have a great setup if the concealment is good next to the water source.

-If not, then I suggest you choose better concealment over the hassle of hauling water.
-But it’s ultimately up to you.
+If not, I suggest you choose better concealment over the hassle of hauling water.

 3. Garden Setup